 That’s why we select our product offers according to the criteria of environmental friendliness: Bike tours, bike rentals, E-MTB tours and Escape Tours.
 We get enough offers to offer other things as well, but based on the above, we decide against it if it doesn’t meet that goal.

 Climate policy also plays a role in choosing partners.
 For example, we work with a bank that also focuses on sustainability (mehr lesen).

-Our goal for 2021 is to make Baja Bikes completely CO2 neutral.
+Our goal is to make Baja Bikes completely CO2 neutral.
 And here is how we plan to do it.

 The first step was to calculate the environmental impact we create – our so-called “carbon footprint.”
 To do so, we used a calculation model from Carbonfootprint.com, which uses the number of employees, office space, flights, fuel and a few other things to calculate the environmental impact.
 In our case, the model gave a result of about 50 tons of CO2 per year caused by Baja Bikes.

 We then contacted the Life Terra Foundation, a foundation supported by the European Commission that focuses on biodiversity and climate protection.
 The Life Terra Foundation helps companies and organizations neutralize their carbon footprint by planting trees.
 According to the foundation, Baja Bikes should plant 250 trees per year to neutralize the 50 tons of CO2 over a 40-year period.